NinaMina2737/maya-set-ground/README.md

 ## Usage

 1. Run `setGround` from your shelf.
 2. Select one face or three vertices as source.
+(This face will be rotated.)
 3. Click `Select Source`.
 4. Select one face or three vertices as target.
+(This face will be base.)
 5. Click `Select Target`.
 6. Click `Execute` to rotate.
 7. (Optional) Check `Invert Target Vector` to invert target vector.